Jamcha123/metalcon/README.md

 # money to metal convertor
-This is a money to metal convertor for gold and sliver
+This is a money to metal convertor for gold and sliver using metalpriceapi

 Given a given currency and amount, it will return how many ounces of that metal